Technowings-IT/render_upload/frontend/IMPLEMENTATION_SUCCESS.md

 5. ✅ **Comprehensive documentation** and testing

 ### Usage:
-1. Open AGV Fleet Management app
+1. Open AMR Fleet Management app
 2. Go to **Maps** → **PGM Editor** tab
 3. Load a map and start editing with GIMP-like tools
 4. Save and deploy to your robots